Northern Europe: Classifications

-There are various definitions of Northern Europe which often include the British Isles, the Nordic countries and the Baltic states and sometimes Greenland, northern Germany, northern Belarus and northwest Russia.
+There are various definitions of northern Europe which always include the Nordic countries, often the British Isles and Baltic states, and sometimes Greenland.

 UN geoscheme classification

 The United Nations geoscheme is a system devised by the United Nations Statistics Division (UNSD) which divides the countries of the world into regional and subregional groups, based on the M49 coding classification.
 The partition is for statistical convenience and does not imply any assumption regarding political or other affiliation of countries or territories.

-In the UN geoscheme, the following countries are classified as Northern Europe:
+In the UN geoscheme, the following countries are classified as being in northern Europe: